 In the event of the death of one of the holders of a joint account, the joint account shall, subject to any contrary written agreement, become the property of the survivor.

-Non-qualifying Members
+Non-Qualifying Members

 A Member who ceases to fall within the common bond and as a result would not qualify for admission to membership shall become, and shall be referred to in these Rules as, a Non-Qualifying Member.
 A Non-Qualifying Member may retain their membership and voting rights in the Credit Union, and continue to acquire shares and to receive loans subject to the provisions of these Rules.

-The number of Non-Qualifying Members shall not exceed 25% of the total membership.
-If the number of Non-Qualifying Members should exceed the percentage so specified at any time, then the Board of Directors shall take all practical steps to reduce this number to below the set percentage.
-Ultimately the Board of Directors shall be required to expel from membership those who have most recently become Non-Qualifying Members, subject to these Rules.

 Junior Saver Conversion to a Full Member